Jagua Gel (What It Is And How It Relates To Henna)

 Can Jagua Gel Be Removed?

-The jagua gel stain will remain on the skin for about two weeks and will begin to fade over time.
-The temporary stain begins to lighten and fade as the skin naturally starts to exfoliate itself and shed old skin cells.
+The jagua gel stain will remain on the skin for approximately two weeks and will gradually fade over time.

-There is no quick fix to remove the stain completely before it fades away on its own; however, exfoliating the area can help to start lightening the appearance.
-Using an oil-based cleanser in addition to gentle exfoliation can help to fade the stain more quickly as well.
+There is no quick fix to completely remove the stain before it fades away on its own; however, exfoliating the area can help lighten its appearance.

 Is Jagua Gel Similar To Henna?

-Yes, there are similarities between jagua gel and henna, but there are also many differences.
 The biggest similarity between henna and jagua gel is that they are both naturally derived substances, although they originate from two different places.

 The other main similarity is that they both are temporary, natural alternatives to more permanent tattoos.
-They both leave stains on the skin that last for several weeks, and similarly develop their coloring over time.

-They are both applied in similar fashions without piercing the skin, and the application provides the best pay off when applied to the palms, hands, and feet.
+They are both applied in similar fashions without piercing the skin, and the application provides the best payoff when applied to the palms, hands, and feet.

 Differences From Henna

-While they are both naturally occurring products, jagua gel is derived from the fruit that is native to rainforests and other areas of South America.
-Henna, on the other hand, is derived from the henna plant that is local to desert climates, as well as areas like India, the Middle East, and Africa
+Henna, on the other hand, is derived from the henna plant that is local to desert climates, as well as areas like India, the Middle East, and Africa.

-Both substances leave a stain on the skin; however, there is a difference in their coloring.
-Jagua gel is a deep black (or blue-black) shade that looks much like a permanent tattoo, while henna is a brown or reddish-brown coloring that is not as dark.
+Jagua gel is a deep black (or blue-black) shade that resembles a permanent tattoo, while henna is a brown or reddish-brown coloring that is less intense.

 While both substances give the appearance of a temporary tattoo, henna is the more natural color option.

-Jagua gel needs about two hours to dry completely and is then rinsed away and left to develop deeper coloring over the next 1-2 days.
-It will not develop a deeper coloring the longer the initial application sits on the skin.
+Jagua gel needs about two hours to dry completely and is then rinsed away, after which it is left to develop a deeper coloring over the next 1-2 days.

-Henna is not meant to be rinsed away after the drying process — is best if it is not wet for 24 hours after the application.
-Keep the henna tattoo wrapped up overnight to protect it, and the coloring will continue to develop overtime.
+Henna is not meant to be rinsed away after the drying process; it is best if it remains dry for 24 hours after application.

-Unlike jagua gel with its deep coloring, henna will appear with an orange tone at first and then will develop the stain into a darker brown or reddish-brown tone.
-Henna can also be preserved and maintained with a sugar and lemon mixture that is applied as a paste over the top of the design to seal in the product.
+Henna can also be preserved and maintained with a sugar and lemon mixture, which is applied as a paste over the design to seal in the product.

-If you want to use the lemon and sugar mixture to apply over the top of the henna markings, just know that it can become sticky and messy — it is best to follow with wrapping up the tattoo to allow the paste to preserve the design.
+If you want to use the lemon and sugar mixture to apply over the top of the henna markings, be aware that it can become sticky and messy.

 Application Process For Henna

-The application process for henna also does not use any tool to pierce the skin, much like jagua gel.
 The coloring is applied topically on the skin and left to develop the stain over time.
-The most common method for applying henna is through a rolled, cone-shaped applicator, or a bottle.
+The most common method for applying henna is through a rolled, cone-shaped applicator or a bottle.

-As henna markings are traditionally very detailed and intricate with great cultural significance, oftentimes needles are used to help drape the substance over the skin and achieve the desired design.
-Depending on some designs, henna can also be applied with a brush applicator.
+As henna markings are traditionally very detailed and intricate, with significant cultural significance, needles are often used to help apply the substance to the skin and achieve the desired design.

-Side Effects From Henna
+Side Effects of Henna

 As with jagua gel, there are no known side effects of henna applications.
-However, it is a naturally derived substance, someone could be prone to an allergic reaction.
+However, it is a naturally derived substance, so someone could be prone to an allergic reaction.

 Differences Between Jagua Gel, Henna, And “Black Henna”